OsborneSupremacy/gamelist-updater/README.md

 #### FlaggedTerms

 The flagged terms currently in appsettings are my preferences only.
 For example, I'm totally find deleting every Mahjong-related game.
 If you're not, you're going to want to remove that.
 Customize the terms as your desire.
-As you'll notice, you can customize keywords in ROM names, genres, descriptions (the "words" section), and publishers.
+As you'll notice, you can customize keywords in rom names, genres, descriptions (the "words" section), and publishers.

 ### Run